Types of Degrees Historic Preservation Majors Are Getting

 Who Is Getting a Bachelor’s Degree in Historic Preservation?

 At the countrywide level, the racial-ethnic distribution of historic preservation majors is as follows:

 |Black or African American||2|

-Historic Preservation appeals to people across the globe.
-About 1.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Historic Preservation.
+About 1.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 - South Korea